jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### No Overhead of Command Creation

 One of the reasons why private contents of a call are only created just before the call is run, is because this prevents overhead of creation.
-If you might have to create the whole call structure when the great grandparent of commands is created, then this is not only a lot of work in one blow, but also, a lot of command call objects are created, that never get to run in the first place, because it only runs under certain conditions.
+If you might might create the whole call structure when the great grandparent of commands is created, then this is not only a lot of work in one blow, but also, a lot of command call objects are created, that never get to run in the first place, because it only runs under certain conditions.
 Delayed creation of the private contents of a command call prevents this overhead of procedure creation and creates a neat and steady rate of procedure creation.

 ### No Circular Command Creation